vanmars/ahoy/README.md

 3:00 - Break

-3:30 - Begin downloading sounds and incorporating in project
+3:30 - Begin downloading sounds and incorporating in project; logic seems correct, but can't seem to get it working

+4:30 - Switch gears to working on scrolling effect animation; will come back to sound if time allows later